-During 2011, our Compensation Committee consisted of Mr. Dalhouse, Dr. Anderson and Mr. Williamson until May 24, 2011, at which time Mr. Wise replaced Dr. Anderson and Mr. Roedel replaced Mr. Williamson.
-None of the members of our Compensation Committee during 2011 is or was a present or former officer or employee of the Company, nor did such members engage in any transaction or relationship requiring disclosure in this proxy statement under the section titled "Certain Relationships and Related Person Transactions."
+During 2012, our Compensation Committee consisted of Mr. Dalhouse, Mr. Wise and Mr. Roedel.
+None of the members of our Compensation Committee during 2012 is or was a present or former officer or employee of the Company, nor did such members engage in any transaction or relationship requiring disclosure in this proxy statement under the section titled "Certain Relationships and Related Person Transactions."